 Avoiding crowds in Sintra

-To avoid crowds in Sintra, make sure to book tickets in advance and visit during the weekday.
+To avoid crowds in Sintra, book tickets in advance and visit during the weekday.
 You can also avoid crowds by booking tickets online and avoiding the day of your trip.
 Remember that the place can get very crowded during the summer.
 So, it is best to go during weekdays or early in the morning.
 You’ll also avoid the long ticket lines and crowds that often plague this beautiful village.

 Getting to Sintra by train